maxrchung/THRUSTIN/README.md

 ##### `.w(ho)`
 Shows everyone out and in lobbies.

+##### `.us(ername) SomeOtherUserName__ SomeOtherUserName__`
+If logged in, changes your username to SomeOtherUserName__.
+It's kind of weird the more I think about it how Username and Name are so closely related.
+I could have done something to make them closer to the same, but in the end I decided not to.
+I personally find the use case of just logging in with a standard User/Pass account, then making up some random Name to troll with, quite appealing so yeah that's that.

+##### `.pa(ssword) Y0L0Ep1C420420420 Y0L0Ep1C420420420`
+If logged in, changes your password to Y0L0Ep1C420420420, so you know, if you're a hacker you can screw the hacked guys' account over lol.

 ## In Lobby
 Commands when you are in a lobby.
 Note that now you'll see some (Chief-Only) commands that only chiefs may do.